lorenz/torcx-zfs/README.md

 ```

 Instantiate a container from that image and copy the repository into it (or let a CI do that for you).
-Then execute `env ZOL_VERSION=0.7.5 ./build.sh`.
+Then execute `env ZOL_VERSION=0.8.0 ./build.sh`.
 That will generate a torcx module for that specific CoreOS version
-and ZFSOnLinux 0.7.5.
+and ZFSOnLinux 0.8.0.

+## Old ZoL versions
+Master is only compatible with the latest major release of ZoL (currently 0.8).
+For older versions please use the corresponding branch.

 ## Installation

-Take the resulting `zfs:0.7.5.torcx.tgz` file and either manually put it into
+Take the resulting `zfs:0.8.0.torcx.tgz` file and either manually put it into
 `/var/lib/torcx/store/$VERSION/` or have some orchestration system do that for you.

 Create a torcx manifest or extend your existing manifest (example below) and drop it in `/etc/torcx/profiles/some_manifest.json`.